 netstat -s -P tcp

-The Oracle corporate Web site provides all documentation for WebLogic Server.
+The Oracle Technology Network provides detailed documentation for WebLogic Server.
+See

-Information on topics related to capacity planning is available from numerous third-party software sources, including the following:
+Information on topics related to capacity planning is available from numerous third-party software sources.